Nomadic-Jester/Nomadic-Jester/README.md

 - 👋 Hi, I’m @Nomadic-Jester
 - 👀 I’m interested in C++, C#, C, Python and more.
-- 🌱 I’m currently learning about reading and writing memory through the kernel.
-- 💞️ I’m looking to collaborate on game hacking projects and or python automation control projects.
 - 📫 You can contact me by email at elite.coding@protonmail.com

 <!---